mistio/mist.client/docs/source/client/machines.rst

     backend.create_machine(name="production.server", key=key, image_id=image_id, location_id=location_id, size_id=size_id)

 In some backends some extra information is needed.
-You can see ``mist.client.model.Backend.create_machine`` method for more details.
+You can see ``mistclient.model.Backend.create_machine`` method for more details.

 Machine actions
 ===============